-AB6IX announce October comeback with ‘Take A Chance’
+AB6IX drop preview for upcoming October mini-album ‘Take A Chance’

-K-pop boyband AB6IX have announced their forthcoming return in October.
+K-pop boyband AB6IX have previewed the songs on their upcoming album ‘Take A Chance’, due out in October.

 - READ MORE: AB6IX on how “love stories” from American high school dramas inspired new single ‘Cherry’